flyteorg/flyte/proposal/README.md

 # Introduction

-This document proposes, **flytectl** as one singular CLI that interacts with flyteadmin service.
+This document proposes, **Flytectl** as a single CLI that interacts with FlyteAdmin service.
 It is proposed to write the CLI in **Golang** and would support both gRPC and REST endpoints of
 FlyteAdmin.
-We will start with gRPC endpoint as the client is easily generated and in future we should investigate generation of a Swagger based REST client from the gRPC specification.
-As we build more SDK's in different languages we should support a common way of interacting with the API.
-This does no mean that some SDK's may provide native ways of interacting with the Admin API (for e.g. flytekit), but the intention is that we will eventually replace **flytekit/flyte-cli** with flytectl exclusively.
+We will start with gRPC endpoint since the client can be easily generated.
+In the future, we will work on generating a Swagger-based REST client from the gRPC specification.
+As we build more SDKs in different languages we will support a common way of interacting with the API.
+This doesn't mean that some SDKs may provide native ways of interacting with the Admin API (for e.g.
+Flytekit), but the intention is to eventually replace **Flytekit/Flytecli** with Flytectl exclusively.

-We also recommend that the design of FlyteCTL is careful and it could helps us with delivering user features faster without having to rely on the UI.
-FlyteCTL with follow standard oauth2 for authentication already supported by flyteAdmin.
-Moreover, FlyteCTL should be readily available on almost any platform - OSX, Linux and Windows.
+Flytectl has been designed to deliver user features without having to rely on the UI.
+Flytectl will follow the standard oauth2 for authentication, supported by FlyteAdmin.
+Moreover, Flytectl should be readily available on almost any platform - OSX, Linux and Windows.
 We will strive to keep it relatively lean and fast.

 # Why One CLI?

-As we build multiple SDK's they need a native way of interacting with the API.
-Having multiple CLI's makes it hard to keep all of them in sync as we rapidly evolve the API and add more features.
+As we build multiple SDKs, we need a native way of interacting with the API.
+Having multiple CLIs makes it hard to keep all of them in sync as we rapidly evolve the API and add more features.

 *Diagram here*

 # Why Golang?
-- Most of Flytebackend is written in golang
+- Most of Flyte backend is written in Golang.
-- Golang offers great CLI tooling support with viper and cobra
+- Golang offers great CLI tooling support with viper and cobra.
-- Golang toolchain to create cross-compiled small, light weight binary is really efficient and easy to use
+- Golang toolchain helps create cross-compiled small, light weight binary, which is efficient and easy to use.
-- We already generate golang proto and clients for all our IDL
+- We already generate Golang proto and clients for all our IDL.
-- we have multiple common libraries available to ease the development of this tool
+- We have multiple common libraries available to ease the development of this tool.
-- kubectl is a stellar example of a cli done well
+- Kubectl is a stellar example of a CLI done well.

 ## Generating Swagger code
 We started exploring this (Flytetools)[https://github.com/lyft/flytetools#tools] has some work.
-We also got approached by the swagger code gen maintainer to see if they can help.
+The Swagger code-gen maintainer also approached us to see if they could help.

 # API